UberGuidoZ/Flipper/NFC/Amiibo/ReadMe.md

-Download Amiibos for use or use the script to build your own!
+Download Amiibos for quick access or use the script to build your own!